Optimization on Weak Riemannian Manifolds: Classes of Hesse manifolds and their Optimization-relevant properties

-\begin{remark} The proof of \Cref{prop:rob_is_hesse} shows that one can construct Christoffel symbol like objects on the completion which restrict to the metric spray.
+\begin{remark} The proof of Proposition \ref{prop:rob_is_hesse} shows that one can construct Christoffel-symbol-like objects on the completion which restrict to the metric spray.
 A subtle point is nevertheless the interplay between spray and metric derivative.
 As $M$ is not even a Banach manifold, the connection \eqref{form:connection} needs to avoid a definition via (sections of) the cotangent bundle.
-Fortunately, the calculations in \cite{Lang01} we needed to appeal to do not need duality or cotangent bundle arguments. \end{remark} \begin{example} Every finite dimensional Riemannian manifold is automatically a Robust Riemannian manifold. \end{example}

-In \cite[p.9]{MMM13}, the authors point out (but do not give details) that the space $\mathrm{Emb}(M,N)$ of smooth embeddings with the Sobolev $H^s$-metric (for $s$ above the critical Sobolev exponent) is a robust Riemannian manifold.
+Fortunately, the calculations in \cite{Lang01} we needed to appeal to do not need duality or cotangent bundle arguments. \end{remark} In \cite[p.9]{MMM13}, the authors point out (but do not give details) that the space $\mathrm{Emb}(M,N)$ of smooth embeddings with the Sobolev $H^s$-metric (for $s$ above the critical Sobolev exponent) is a robust Riemannian manifold.
 Further, the following was proved in \cite[Theorem 5.1]{Mic15} and yields another main class examples: \begin{example} Let $G$ be a possibly infinite-dimensional Lie group.
 Recall from \cite[Chapter 3]{Sch23} that an infinite-dimensional Lie group is called regular (in the sense of Milnor) if the so called Lie-type differential equations can be solved on $G$ (every Banach Lie group is regular).
 If $g$ is a right-invariant weak Riemannian metric on the regular Lie group $G$ which admits a metric derivative, then $(G,g)$ is already a robust Riemannian manifold. \end{example} The following Lemma yields another class of examples which is elementary and at the same time of interest in applications.
 To our knowledge, the following result has not appeared with a detailed exposition in the literature before: